Akhilgandra/TestNG/.github/PULL_REQUEST_TEMPLATE.md

 🔄 Types of changes

-Cleanup (formatting, renaming)
+.Cleanup (formatting, renaming)

-Bug fix (backwards compatible)
+.Bug fix (backwards compatible)

-New feature (non-breaking change which adds functionality and tests!)
+.New feature (non-breaking change which adds functionality and tests!)

-Breaking change (fix or feature that would cause existing functionality to change)
+.Breaking change (fix or feature that would cause existing functionality to change)